Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 Uploading Original Camera or Design Exports

 Modern cameras export images at 4000px+.
 Blogs rarely need more than 1600px.
+Uploading originals without resizing is the fastest path to a failing LCP score.

 Relying Only on Format Conversion